jasperdg/AugurSets/README.md

 # AugurSets

+DISCLAIMER: this code is ready to be used in a production build.

 A protocol build atop of Augur that allows for the creation and trading of indexes of positions in Augur markets.

 ## Getting Started